 7.1 Screenshots should not display compression artifacts.

-7.2 Screenshots should be cropped to a specific area of a page related to the plugin and should not display empty space which is not relevant to the plugin functionality.
+7.2 Screenshots should be cropped to a specific area of a page related to the product and should not display empty space which is not relevant to the plugin functionality.

 7.3 Screenshots should be aesthetic: carefully cropped, with a margin between the screenshot contents and the screenshot border.